Opioid victims confront Purdue Pharma’s Sackler family: ‘It will never end for me’

 The Sackler family must accept when institutions or organizations take their names off buildings, programs, scholarships or other things the family funded.

-Ed Bisch, who lost his 18-year-old son Eddie to an overdose in 2001, called the bankruptcy proceedings “a scam,” saying the family should be in criminal court, not bankruptcy.
+Ed Bisch, who lost his 18-year-old son, Eddie, to an overdose in 2001, called the bankruptcy proceedings “a scam,” saying the family should be in criminal court, not bankruptcy.

 The company pleaded guilty in November 2020 to conspiracies to defraud the United States and violate the anti-kickback statute after a Justice Department investigation into its marketing of opioids.